Ultimate Guide to Churn Rate: Definition & 4 Churn Rate Formulas for Calculating Churn

 The Churn Rate Formula can be calculated as the number of churned divided by the total number of customers:

-Where number of churned customers is how many people have left your service over the period out of the total number of customers you had during the period.
+where the number of churned customers is how many people have left your service over the period out of the total number of customers you had during the period.

-Why churn is so hard to understand
+Why is churn rate hard to understand

 Counting customers is complicated

-The total number of customers for a period, say, 1 month, isn’t a well-defined concept because that number will change during the month due to new sign ups and cancellations.
+The total number of customers for a period, say, 1 month, isn’t a well-defined concept because that number will change during the month due to new signups and cancellations.

 For any given month, you have three kinds of customers: